 Tip:

-5. Once you've set the size of your table, click to insert the table.
-Add or remove rows or columns by clicking inside a cell and choosing the insert or delete rows or columns buttons.
+- To add or remove rows or columns, select a cell and choose the insert or delete rows or columns buttons.
 Select the delete button to remove the table entirely.

 Tip: